hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 average operations in `O(logN)` -- if the tree is balanced.
 Sadly in reality they're bounded by the worst time-complexity of `O(h)` where h is the height of the tree.
 What that means is if we get unlucky with the data - searches can devolve into searching a linked-list.
 That wouldn't do.
 Here there are many flavors thankfully.

-Cult classics include; an AVL Tree, Red-Black tree, B-Tree or perhaps an LSM Tree, which all come with spices and even more variety.
+friendly favorites include; an AVL Tree, Red-Black tree, B-Tree or perhaps an LSM Tree, which all come with spices and even more variety.

 Here we are concerned about much more than order of magnitude choices ultimately, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory(pages)